bashfulrobot/nixos/README.md

 - Then, you can use a command to get the window's class.
 - See the `get_wm_class`` fish shell function in my`fish` module.

-#### Sway

-- I have a fish shell function to get the app id for the currently focused window. (`get_appid`)

 #### Steps for my setup

-Note: I use Brave, which also works with Chromium or any browser supporting the same cli flags.
+Note: I use Chromium, which also works with Brave or any browser supporting the same cli flags.
 You can set the desired browser in the module where you define the web app.
 See `modules/apps/gcal-br/default.nix` for an example.

-- Temporarily create a desktop shortcut for the site to wrap in brave
+- Temporarily create a desktop shortcut for the site to wrap in Chromium
-- Copy the icons using the `lib/cbb-webwrap/copy-icons.`sh` script
+- Copy the icons using the `lib/cbb-webwrap/copy-icons.`sh` script (have `copy-icons` alias, or `copy_icons` script in your path)
-- Delete the app in brave
+- Delete the app in Chromium
-- run `brave --new-window --app="https://URL"` and leave it running
+- run `chromium --new-window --app="https://URL"` and leave it running
 - Run `get_wm_class` in the terminal to get the StartupWMClass (save it somewhere)
 - I have a nix function for creating a web app in `lib/cbb-webwrap/default.nix`An excellent example of how to use that nix function can be seen in `modules/apps/gcal-br/default.nix`
 - Icons will be funky until you log out and back in or reboot